geoffreynyaga/OpenTally/docs/guidelines/contributing.md

 ## Licensing & Copyright

-All contributions are made under the {doc}`MIT License <../../LICENSE.md>`, ensuring the project remains free and open for public use.
+All contributions are made under the `MIT License`, ensuring the project remains free and open for public use.
 Contributors retain the copyright to their contributions but agree to license them under MIT to support the project's mission.

 ## Getting Started